 Resident Assistant Manpreet Suri spelling “UMBC” using the American Sign Language alphabet.

-There’s a new language option at UMBC!*
+There’s a new language option!*

 Courses offered:

-- ASL 101
+• ASL 101 (spring)

 ASL is a visual language that uses hand, facial and body movements to communicate.
 Sign language promotes communication with the Deaf community and can help babies communicate sooner and better.
 It can boost more effective brain function and links the mind and body in ways that other languages do not.
 It’s also the sixth most common language in the United States.